Sharrnah/whispering/documentation/configurations.md

 # FLAN-T5 settings
 flan_enabled: false  # Enable FLAN A.I.
+llm_model: ''  # LLM model to use.
+Can be "flan", "bloomz" or "gptj"
-flan_size: large  # FLAN model size.
+flan_size: large  # LLM model size.
 Can be "small", "base", "large", "xl" or "xxl"
 flan_bits: 32  # precision can be set to 32 (float), 16 (float) or 8 (int) bits.
 8 bits is the fastest but least precise
 flan_device: cpu  # can be "cpu", "cuda" or "auto". ("cuda" and "auto" doing the same)
 flan_whisper_answer: true  # if True, the FLAN A.I. will answer to results from the Whisper A.I.